Crispy golden brown chicken thighs resting on paper towels.

 Flour and spices in a mixing bowl for crispy chicken coating.

-Take each egg-coated chicken thigh and dredge it generously in the seasoned flour mixture.
-Turn it over a few times to make sure it’s fully covered.
+Take each piece of chicken and coat it well in the seasoned flour mixture, turning it until fully covered.

 Chicken thigh coated in seasoned flour for frying.

-Once done, transfer the chicken onto a plate lined with paper towels to drain excess oil.
+Transfer the cooked chicken to a plate lined with paper towels to drain any excess oil before serving. 🍗✨

 Chicken thighs frying in hot oil for crispy texture.